We're here to make life easier. See our Erectile Dysfunction Treatments

 Worst foods for your gut health

 Many foods have the potential to disrupt your gut health.
-Many of these are considered unhealthy foods when too prevalent in your diet anyway, but they can also affect the bacteria in your digestive system, leading to unwanted gastrointestinal symptoms and contributing to digestive disorders.
+Many of these are considered unhealthy foods when too prevalent in your diet anyway.
+But they can also affect the bacteria in your digestive system, leading to unwanted gastrointestinal symptoms and contributing to digestive disorders.

 Foods to avoid include: